bodokaiser/hangload.com/about/index.md

 - id: how-attach
   question: How is the Hangload attached?
   answer: |
     The Hangload comes with a toggle and durable bungee cords.
 Attaching it to your bike takes under a minute and requires no tools or technical skills.
 Detailed printed descriptions are included in the package.
-Check out the video [above](#instructions-video) to see how a Hangload is installed in real-time.
+Check out the video [above](#instructions-video) to see how a Hangload is installed in real-time, or check out this <a href="/imgs/pdf/instructions-en.pdf" target="_blank">PDF</a>.
 - id: where-attach
   question: Where on a bicycle can I attach a Hangload?
   answer: |
-    Hangload is specifically designed to be attached to a bike’s rear bike rack/rear carrier.
+    Hangload is specifically designed to be attached to a bike’s rear rack or carrier.

-    Do not mount it on seat post carrier or a front rack.
+    Do not mount it on the seat post carrier or the front rack.
 - id: how-position
   question: How is the Hangload best positioned on a bike rack?
   answer: |